🔗 What is cryptography?

 - 1997 - DES Broken by exhaustive search.
 In 1997 and the following years, DES was broken by an exhaustive search attack.
 The main problem with DES was the small size of the encryption key.
 As computing power increased, it became easy to brute force all the different combinations of the key to get a possible plaintext message.

 - 2000 - AES accepted as DES replacement.
 In 1997, NIST again put out a request for proposal for a new block cipher.
 It received 50 submissions.
 In 2000, it accepted Rijndael, and christened it as AES or the Advanced Encryption Standard.

 - 2004 - MD5 shown to be vulnerable to collisions

 - 2009 - Bitcoin network launch

-For experienced coders: We recommend our Practical Cryptography course which covers everything from the basics of encryption and brute force attacks to stream ciphers, block ciphers, and hash functions.
+For experienced coders: We recommend our Learn Cryptography course which covers everything from the basics of encryption and brute force attacks to stream ciphers, block ciphers, and hash functions.